 If you’re like us, music is everything.
 It’s a huge part of our lives and to be honest, we’d probably be lost without it.
 But do we realize just how much of an influence it really has on us and our cultural identity?

 There’s nothing quite like a song to capture what was going on culturally at that time, and like a time capsule, it’s captured for eternity.
 The slang and language usage are so indicative of the times, and you can probably recall exactly when a song was made based on what is mentioned.

 The mentions of current fashion trends, technology, popular foods and celebrities are some of the most telling, and they eternalize key parts of our culture that might otherwise be forgotten.

-Would we ever think of Apple Bottom Jeans again without Flo Rida, or Snuggies without Bruno Mars?
+Would we ever think of Apple Bottom Jeans again without Flo Rida, or blue suede shoes without Elvis?
 Probably not, but we can thank music for reminding us of the cultural trends of yesteryear.

 2. It teaches us about language